 Identifying the eyespot gene regulatory network:

 In order to understand how novel traits and their underlying gene regulatory networks originate we begun by describing these networks.
 An obvious place to start is to identify the genes that are differentially expressed in tissues where the novel trait develops versus homologous tissues that don't develop the trait.
-This is what we are currently doing for the eyespot gene regulatory network using RNA-seq.
+We did this for the eyespot gene regulatory network using RNA-seq and are now comparing this list of genes with genes involved in more primitive traits such as spots.